pjbiggs/Massey203311/Week1/Week1.md

 ## Contact

 My office is located in the Hopkirk Research Institute on the Manawatu campus.
 This is a _**restricted access building**_, and so visiting my office will have to be by prior arrangement.
-I am happy to discuss any of the course work, _**please email me beforehand so we can arrange to meet**_.
+I am happy to discuss any aspects of the course work, _**please email me beforehand so we can arrange to meet**_.

 Prof Patrick Biggs,